Pennington, Hampshire: The Duel

 According to Souper's testimony, Adjutant Dieterich had publicly insulted him.
-Of course, per Souper, if he'd not offered a duel he would loose his commission!
+Of course, per Souper, if he'd not offered a duel he would lose his commission!
 For Dieterich, to refuse a duel would be a serious blow to his manhood and reputation.

 It is to be remembered that up to this point, dueling with pistols had been considered the most gentlemanly way of resolving any kind of personal dispute or dishonor.
 In particular, the army had kept the tradition ‘alive’ a lot longer than the public at large.

 On 15 April 1814, the two duelers, armed and accompanied by their assistants, or “seconds,” to ensure a fair fight, met at Pennington Common to settle once and for the grievances that divided them.

 Dieterich fired first; he missed.
 Then Souper took his shot.
 The bullet went through the hip of Dieterich into his spine; the shot was fatal.

 The Trial

 The trial of WH Souper was reported in newspapers across the country.

 Souper was arrested and tried by jury at Winchester Assizes.
 The Judge Sir Justice H Dampier presided.

 Souper had a wife and children and expected acquittal or short imprisonment, but the jury returned the verdict of ‘Guilty of Murder’.
 Souper fainted but then, ‘pathetically’, apologised, saying he had no fear death having been in battle and having faced the West Indies climate.

 He protested: ‘Am I to get led to execution like the vilest felon’.

-Being a gentleman himself, Justice Dampier sympathised but passed a sentence of execution!
+Being a gentleman himself, Justice Dampier sympathised but passed a sentence of execution.
 The Justice, in addressing the Jury, lamented recent cases of a similar kind in that the court had not been able to deter gentlemen in the army from the odious practice of dueling; and explained that all persons concerned in a duel, either as principals or seconds, must, in case of death to either of the parties, be guilty of wilful murder, both by the laws of God and man, in as much as it was not the rash act of a passionate moment, but done generally deliberately in cold blood.

 Souper's execution was scheduled for later in the summer, being 27 August.

 After the conviction and by 4 August that year, Winchester Assizes received five petitions for Souper to be pardoned from the public and the army.
 The petitions came from: